-NEW YORK — A federal judge in New York on Sept.
-20 ruled that the lead plaintiff in a securities class action lawsuit against a mining company and several of its senior officers failed to state a claim for relief in alleging that the defendants misrepresented the extent of three cyanide solution spills at the company’s mine in Argentina and the remedial measures taken to clean up the spills in violation of federal securities law (In re Barrick Gold Corp.
-Securities Litigation, No. 17-3507, S.D.
-N.Y., 2018 U.S. Dist.
-LEXIS 161081).
+NEW YORK — A federal judge in New York on March 28 ruled that the lead plaintiff in a securities class action lawsuit against a pharmaceutical company and two of its senior executives failed to sufficiently state a claim for relief in alleging that the defendants misrepresented the sales growth and effectiveness of the drug maker’s opioid dependence medication in violation of federal securities laws (Nancy Gagnon v.
+Alkermes PLC, et al., No. 17-9178, S.D.
+N.Y., 2019 U.S. Dist.
+LEXIS 52841).

 DENVER — An investor filed a shareholder derivative lawsuit against several executive officers and directors of Molson Coors Brewing Co. on March 26 in Colorado federal court, alleging that the defendants breached their fiduciary duty and were unjustly enriched after they misrepresented the company’s financial business and financial condition for fiscal years 2016 and 2017 (Stewart Schmier v.
 Molson Coors Brewing Co., et al., No. 19-0898, D. Colo.).

 SAN FRANCISCO — A second amended securities class action complaint against automaker Tesla Inc. and certain of its senior executives fails to cure the pleading deficiencies that led to the dismissal of the shareholders’ first amended complaint because the alleged misrepresentations the shareholders claim the defendants made were not false or were forward-looking and contained the necessary meaningful cautionary language, a federal judge in California ruled March 25 (Gregory Wochos v.
 Tesla Inc., et al., No. 17-5828, N.D.
 Calif., 2019 U.S. Dist.
 LEXIS 49640).